dereulenspiegel/cbpi_hat/README.md

 Please note that the digital outputs are inverted in logic due to the push pull stage, but CraftBeerPi supports inverting GPIO actors.

+# Polarity of connectors!!!

+This board is powered by 12-24V and provides some reverse polarity protection.
+But still please be careful when wiring up the board.
+Looking at the front of a connector the left side of a connector is always the negative side and the right side of a connector is always the positive side!

 PCB:
 ![Image of PCB rendering](cbpi-hat.png)
 Schematic: